leo0-07/dStorage/README.md

 ## first versions.

-My first studies are turned to only build an simple environment.
+My first studies are turned to only build a simple environment.

 This environment create SQLite database, and make one integration with this database and Tk **GUI** and __CLI__ simple iterfaces.